 - Flavor: Have you had plain no bake cheesecake before?
 It’s wonderfully tangy without an overpowering cream cheese flavor.
 In this strawberry cheesecake pie recipe, we’re flavoring the filling with strawberry.
 (And I have a pumpkin no bake cheesecake too!)
 The strawberry flavor is light because we aren’t using the crutch of artificial flavoring.
 Some strawberry pie recipes call for strawberry flavored gelatin powder, but we’re skipping it here.
 My #1 piece of advice is to only make this strawberry cheesecake pie when you have super sweet strawberries.
 You’ll find the flavor lacking if your strawberries aren’t in their prime.
 So, save this for the warmer months when strawberries are in their peak season.
 (I tested this recipe in May with the reddest strawberries I could find and the flavor was excellent.)

 - Texture: By closely following this recipe, you’ll be rewarded with a slice of ultra smooth and creamy pie that’s reminiscent of mousse.
+It’s much lighter than a classic cheesecake or cheesecake pie.
 The filling’s light texture contrasts beautifully with the crisp crunch of the pretzel graham cracker crust and juicy sugared strawberries on top.
 The best bites are those with extra crust AND sliced strawberries!

 - Ease: No bake cheesecake is A LOT easier than traditional baked cheesecake.
 Without eggs and baking, there’s really no room for huge error.
 For example, you can’t over-bake the filling and you don’t have to mess with a cheesecake water bath either.
 We’re essentially cutting every single complicated step and I know that’s music to your ears when it comes to from-scratch desserts!